Bram-Hub/Bram-Monty-Hall/README.md

 2. Run in Terminal `brew install mysql`
 2. Verify the package is installed by running `mysql --version`

+## Install Composer

 ### Windows
-1. TBD

-## Install Composer
+1. Download and run the [composer](https://getcomposer.org/doc/00-intro.md#installation-windows) install file
+2. When prompted, please check `Update this php.ini`
+3. Open command prompt and test installation by running `composer`
+4. Open the Monty-Hall Git Clone in command prompt (typically run `cd Documents\GitHub\Monty-Hall`) and run `composer update --ignore-platform-reqs` and then `composer install --ignore-platform-reqs`

 ### Debian / Ubuntu
 1. Open the terminal and run the following: `sudo apt install composer`
 2. Check to see that composer was installed successfully: `composer --version`
+3. CD to the Monty-Hall directory in terminal, and run `composer install`

+### Mac
+TBD

 ## Running a local Laravel server
 Laravel comes built-in with the ability to run a local webserver using just PHP.
 In order to run a local version of the website and see your changes, please clone the Git repository.

-### Setting up the Laravel environment
-1. Open the root file directory of the project using your terminal (`cd location\of\your\folder`)
+1. Open the Monty-Hall Git Clone in file manager (typically stored in `Documents\GitHub\Monty-Hall`)
-2. Copy the file `.env.example` and rename it as `.env`, make sure this file is hidden!
+2. Duplicate the `.env.example` file and rename it to `.env`
-3. Run `composer install` to install required packages
+3. Open the `.env` you just renamed in a text editor (On Windows, use Notepad).
+Change `APP_NAME` to `Monty-Hall` and save/close.
+4. Open the Monty-Hall Git Clone in command prompt/terminal (typically run `cd Documents\GitHub\Monty-Hall`)
-4. Run `php aritsan key:generate` to generate a valid `APP_KEY`
+5. Run `php artisan key:generate` to generate a valid `APP_KEY`
-5. Run `php artisan serve` to actually run the webserver.
-Use this command after setup.
+6. Run `php artisan serve` and copy the server address in a web browser to view the website :)

 # Learning Laravel